 Impedances on the smith chart are represented by normalized values, with Zo the characteristic impedance of the line, serving as the normalization constant.
 Note, that normalized impedances are denoted by lowercase letters.

-For example, a load impedance z_L can be normalised as:
+For example a load impedance Z_L can be normalized as